NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Spotted a change?
 Email our team if a number, email, or link on this page is out of date and we'll update it straight away.

-Call 0800 169 4060.
-Ageas is primarily a business-to-business insurer and many policies are arranged through brokers.
-If the policy was arranged through a broker, contact the broker first — they may handle the notification on your behalf.
+Ageas has no dedicated bereavement phone line — its 'give us a call' link opens a virtual assistant.
+Start from the Ageas bereavement help page.
+Because Ageas is primarily a business-to-business insurer and many policies are arranged through brokers, if the policy was arranged through a broker, contact the broker first — they may handle the notification on your behalf.

 Ageas underwrites a wide range of insurance products including home, car, pet, travel, and commercial insurance.
 Check the policy documents to confirm the insurer is Ageas (it may appear as the underwriter behind a broker brand).